 Those under full retirement age should keep in mind that it’s only earnings from self-employment and wage income that are considered in determining whether your earnings exceed the limits.
 That is, interest, dividend and other so-called passive income is not counted.
 Neither are capital gains or most forms of rental income.
 The bottom line is that investment income won’t cause you to lose your Social Security benefits.

 Those receiving Social Security who are still in the work force should be aware that their current earnings may actually entitle them to a larger Social Security benefit.
 This would be the case if their current earnings are greater than their earnings in earlier, pre-retirement years.
 If your post-retirement earnings have increased significantly, you should ask the local Social Security office to recalculate your benefits.

 Finally, those still in their working years should periodically make sure the Social Security Administration has an accurate record of your earnings.
-They used to send an annual statement, but because of budget constraints, they now send the statements to workers who attain ages 25, 30, 35, 40, 45, 50, 55, and 60 and who are not yet receiving benefits, and do not have a “my Social Security” account.
+They used to send an annual statement, but because of budget constraints, they now only send the statements to those age 60 and older who aren’t receiving benefits and don’t have a “my Social Security” account.
 As such, if you want to keep closer tabs on your record, create an online account at the Social Security website.
 After you register, you’ll be able to get a full report of your earnings record and projected benefits.
 If you don’t want to create an online account, you can still receive an earnings statement by mail by completing a “Request For Social Security Statement” (Form SSA-7004).